Healing Self Worth

 Betrayal and abuse reshape the body’s capacity to absorb food and access sleep.
 It can cause anxiety, depression, and a whole host of other physical symptoms.

 What are some strategies to heal our bodies?
-Coach Joanne, RN, will compassionately help you take steps toward wellness in times of crisis.
-She will help you . . .
+Our coaches will compassionately help you take steps toward wellness in times of crisis . . .

 - Identify your body’s reaction to trauma